Last updated on June 29, 2026

 Is rent up or down in Greensboro?

-Average rent prices in Greensboro have remained the same over the last month and have increased by 2% since last year.
+Average rent prices in Greensboro have decreased by 1% over the last month and have increased by 2% since last year.

 How does Greensboro rent compare to the national average?